MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 ### VNet-local endpoint

 The VNet-local endpoint is the default means to connect to SQL Managed Instance.
-It is a domain name of the form `<mi_name>.<dns_zone>.database.windows.net` that resolves to an IP address from the subnet's address pool; hence "VNet-local", or an endpoint that is local to the virtual network.
-VNet-local endpoint can be used to connect a SQL Managed Instance in all standard connectivity scenarios.
+The VNet-local endpoint is a domain name in the form of `<mi_name>.<dns_zone>.database.windows.net` that resolves to an IP address from the subnet's address pool; hence **VNet-local**, or an endpoint that is local to the virtual network.
+The VNet-local endpoint can be used to connect to a SQL Managed Instance in all standard connectivity scenarios.

-VNet-local endpoint supports the [redirect connection type](connection-types-overview.md).
+VNet-local endpoints support the [redirect connection type](connection-types-overview.md).

 When connecting to the VNet-local endpoint, always use its domain name as the underlying IP address may occasionally change.

 ### Public endpoint

-The public endpoint is an optional domain name of the form `<mi_name>.public.<dns_zone>.database.windows.net` that resolves to a public IP address reachable from the Internet.
+The public endpoint is an optional domain name in the form of `<mi_name>.public.<dns_zone>.database.windows.net` that resolves to a public IP address reachable from the Internet.
 Public endpoint allows TDS traffic only to reach SQL Managed Instance on port 3442 and cannot be used for integration scenarios, such as failover groups, Managed Instance Link, and similar.

 When connecting to the VNet-local endpoint, always use its domain name as the underlying IP address may occasionally change.